Kahmora Hall: Career

 Kahmora Hall was the first contestant eliminated from season 13 of RuPaul's Drag Race.
 She wore an original Bob Mackie dress on the show.
 Michelle Kim of them magazine said her lip sync to "100% Pure Love" against Denali "will go down in Drag Race herstory".
 In 2022, Hall returned to the show as a special guest on an episode of season 14, along with season seven's Tempest DuJour and season nine's Jaymes Mansfield; the three queens had all been previously eliminated on the first episode of their respective seasons (“first-outs”), and were selected to return and partake in the fifth episode's main challenge.

 In autumn 2022, Hall, along with fellow Drag Race alumni Ginger Minj (runner-up of season 7 and All Stars 6) and Kornbread "The Snack" Jeté (of season 14), starred in Hocus Pocus 2 as drag versions of the undead Sanderson Sisters, appearing with Bette Midler, Kathy Najimy and Sarah Jessica Parker.

 Personal life

 Tran studied at Niles West High School and Loyola University and lives in Chicago.
 In 2021, he said he has experienced microaggressions in drag competitions due to anti-Asian racism.
 Tajma Hall is Kahmora Hall's "drag mother".
-Fellow Season 13 contestant Tamisha Iman is also Hall's "drag mother", after being adopted into the Iman Dynasty.